 There are ways you can maximize your real estate agent income to make sure you’re raking in higher-than-average figures.
 Here are a few ways:

 Invest early in a website and blog.
 Today’s buyers and sellers look for agents online.
 A professional website will add credibility.
 And a blog will boost your search engine ranking.

 The real estate industry can be a goldmine for those willing to invest the time and effort in building their businesses for the long-term.
-And it all starts with your Realtor license.
+And it all starts with your Texas real estate license.
 Your career is waiting; find your pre-license course today!